GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 #### Dominions

+##### Chosen Spirit
+A spirit guide calls to you and shapes your instincts.
+You gain the following:
+• For the purpose of magical effects, you may choose to treat yourself as a sylvan creature.
+If you already were a sylvan creature, you may choose to treat tourself as a beast instead.
+• As a reaction, when you have been wounded, you may take on a point of spell-sickness to *call upon your spirit guide to attack a foe you can perceive to inflict a biting or cutting attack as appropriate*.
+##### Greater Dominion of the Chosen Spirit
+• When an attack against you would be a critical hit, *your spirit animal becomes visible for a brief moment*.
+You ignore that attack altogether.
+You must complete a full rest to do so again.
+• You may take on 1d6+6 points of spell-sickness as an action to call forth the spirits against your foes in a 20 yard line which is half a yard high and wide.
+Anything caught within it is subject to a *magical* biting attack and crushing attack.
+You must comple a long or full rest before doing so again.
+• Choose an exotic damage type, all attacks of that manner have disadvantage against you.
+Once this decision is made, you must complete 7 full rests to change it.

 ##### The Earth
 Your power comes from the land itself.
 You gain the following:
 • As a reaction, when you are struck by a non-magical attack, you may take on 1d4 points of spell sickness.
 If you do, *you gain a bonus to your defense against that attack equal to double the result*.